ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 One frequent problem when running on a cluster is that Ray expects these "dependencies" to exist on each Ray node.
 If these are not present, you may run into issues such as ``ModuleNotFoundError``, ``FileNotFoundError`` and so on.

-To address this problem, you can (1) prepare your dependencies on the cluster in advance using the Ray :ref:`Cluster Launcher <vm-cluster-quick-start>`, or (2) use Ray's :ref:`runtime environments <runtime-environments>` to install them on the fly.
+To address this problem, you can (1) prepare your dependencies on the cluster in advance (e.g. using a container image) using the Ray :ref:`Cluster Launcher <vm-cluster-quick-start>`, or (2) use Ray's :ref:`runtime environments <runtime-environments>` to install them on the fly.

 For production usage or non-changing environments, we recommend installing your dependencies into a container image and specifying the image using the Cluster Launcher.
 For dynamic environments (e.g. for development and experimentation), we recommend using runtime environments.